FablabTorino/tinyMatrix/README.md

 <img src="https://github.com/FablabTorino/tinyMatrix/blob/master/design/pendant/4.png " width="160" />

-Then you just draw your animation frame per frame.
+Then you just draw your animation frame by frame.

 <img src="https://github.com/FablabTorino/tinyMatrix/blob/master/design/pendant/3.png" width="160" />
 <img src="https://github.com/FablabTorino/tinyMatrix/blob/master/design/pendant/4.png" width="160" />
 <img src="https://github.com/FablabTorino/tinyMatrix/blob/master/design/pendant/3.png" width="160" />
 <img src="https://github.com/FablabTorino/tinyMatrix/blob/master/design/pendant/4.png" width="160" />

-To save frames press 's' and when you finish press 'a' so you get the number of frames and the complete code.
+To save a new frame press 's', and when you are done press 'a' so you get the number of frames and the complete code.

-Now copy what you printed in the Serial
+Now copy what Processing printed to the console

 <img src="https://github.com/FablabTorino/tinyMatrix/blob/master/design/pendant/5.png " height="300" />

-and paste it in the Arduino's sketch
+and paste it in the Arduino sketch in the images.h file

 <img src="https://github.com/FablabTorino/tinyMatrix/blob/master/design/pendant/1.png " height="300" />

-now in the other tab create a 'case' in the switch function
+now in the void loop section of the Arduino sketch create a new 'case' in the switch function

 <img src="https://github.com/FablabTorino/tinyMatrix/blob/master/design/pendant/6.png " height="200" />

+now you can upload the code to the ATTINY

 and you are done!

 # Creating the jewel

-You can download the .dxf files from [here] (https://github.com/FablabTorino/tinyMatrix/tree/master/design/DXF) or you can draw your own, just remember to use a 6mm poplar plywood.
+You can download the .dxf files from [here] (https://github.com/FablabTorino/tinyMatrix/tree/master/design/DXF) or you

+can draw your own, just remember to use a 6mm poplar plywood.